 To know this, compare your new machine downtime, spend on parts, and contractor response time and performance with what you calculated before implementation.
 An improvement, even of a few percent, can have enormous impacts on time and money spent on equipment repair over time.

-Preventive maintenance can help businesses across all industries.
+A comprehensive preventive maintenance checklist preventive maintenance can help businesses across all industries.
 From retail to restaurants, any business that uses equipment can save time and money by performing preventive maintenance.
 It is not enough to simply perform maintenance, it needs to be managed and done well.

 If it is not, the consequences can be costly – poorly managed maintenance schedules can account for as much as 40 percent of a business’ operational budget.
 For time and money savings, make sure your preventive maintenance is done right.